okta/odyssey/packages/docs/components/link.md

 <Description>

-Icons may be included in standalone links, but are not supported within paragraph content or longer copy.
+Icons may be included in standalone links.
+They are not supported within paragraph content or longer copy.

 Icon layout is automatic, based on language direction.

 </Description>